 Dairy Farmers of America (DFA), one of the largest dairy cooperatives in the country, purchases Kemps.
-With 14,500 members, DFA helps farmers find more value in their products through Kemps distribution and diverse array of products.
+With more than 12,500 members, DFA helps farmers find more value in their products through Kemps distribution and diverse array of products.

 Kemps purchases Cass-Clay, the leading dairy in North Dakota.

 Today we’re still living by the same values and delivering the same high quality dairy products as William Kemps did when we were founded, back in 1914.